refinedev/refine/documentation/docs/theme.md

 ---
-slug: /theming
-id: theming
+id: theme
-title: Theming With Less
+title: Theme
 ---

 Ant Design allows you to customize many of its [less variables](https://github.com/ant-design/ant-design/blob/master/components/style/themes/default.less).
 To be able to theme Ant Design, instead of importing Ant Design's compiled css files, you should import its less files and override the values of *less variables* contained within these files.
 You should configure your bundler for handling less files to override its variables.

 [Refer to Ant Design documentation for more information about customizing Ant Design theme. &#8594](https://ant.design/docs/react/customize-theme)